 The International Olympic Committee has introduced a number of new events this year, including freestyle BMX, 3x3 basketball and madison cycling.
 Japan's organising committee has also added a few sports including karate, surfing, skateboarding and sport climbing.
 Baseball and softball also return to the Olympics for the first time since 2008.

-The closing ceremony will be on 8th August at 8pm Japanese Standard Time (12pm BST / 7am ET).
+The closing ceremony is today, 8th August, at 8pm Japanese Standard Time (12pm BST / 7am ET).

 Ready for two weeks of high emotions and manic medalling?
 UK viewers can watch free on BBC iPlayer.
 Make sure you know how to watch a Tokyo Olympics free live stream from wherever you are in the world.